samchouse/atomic/README.md

 🔎 **Powerful, Extensible Dev Tools**

-## Adding capabilities to your workspace
+## Adding capabilities to the workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.